svk31/steem-cointracking/README.md

 This is an import script for getting STEEM transactions into the CoinTracking.info site.
 It also includes a Poloniex history parser that groups orders by order number and reformats deposit/withdrawal history in the standard CoinTracking csv format.

-This script started out as a fork of [steem-report](https://github.com/MidnightLightning/steem-report) but has since been refactored almost completely, since the `getAccountHistory` used in that repo appears to be broken.
+This script started out as a fork of [steem-report](https://github.com/MidnightLightning/steem-report) but has since been refactored almost completely, since the `getAccountHistory` API call used in that repo appears to be broken.

 [CoinTracking](https://cointracking.info) is a portfolio website for tracking cryptocurrency assets.
 They have lots of exchanges and blockchains already integrated with the site to import automatically, but [STEEM](https://steem.io/) is not one of them.
 However, they do have a "Bulk CSV Import" option to add in data from different exchanges that don't have a dedicated import option.

-This script uses the amazing [SteemData](https://steemdata.com/) service provided by @netherdrake to fetch all transactions for a given user, and converts it to a CSV file that can be imported into CoinTracking.
+This script uses the amazing [SteemData](https://steemdata.com/) service provided by [netherdrake](https://github.com/netherdrake) to fetch all transactions for a given user, and converts it to a CSV file that can be imported into CoinTracking.

 [![cc-by-sa](https://i.creativecommons.org/l/by-sa/4.0/88x31.png)](http://creativecommons.org/licenses/by-sa/4.0/)